FamilySearch/GEDCOM.io/_pages/techfaqs.md

 ## How do I deal with names that have multiple representations in different scripts?

 Some cultures use multiple scripts to represent the same names.
-For example, a Korean name has up to three forms that are all in active use in genealogical records:
+For example, a Korean name may have three forms that are all in active use in genealogical records:
 Hangul (the modern script), Hanja (the Sino-Korean characters used in historical records), and Romanized (for international interoperability).
 These can be represented using `NAME`.`TRAN` as follows, where the lack of a space in the first two forms is intentional: